A boy smiles as he picks corn in a cornfield.

 Strengthen gender-responsive food and market systems to support the most vulnerable

-Using holistic, evidence-based approaches, we help families in dire need to affirm their dignity and become economically self-reliant, with the means to provide for their own children—both now and in the future.
+Using holistic, evidence-based approaches, we help families in dire need affirm their dignity and become economically self-reliant, with the means to provide for their own children—both now and in the future.

 At the household level, we equip parents to provide for their children, with a specific focus on women’s economic empowerment.
 With training in small business skills, savings groups and adapted practices for livestock and agriculture, families can both increase and diversify their incomes.
-By strengthening their resilience to disasters their lives and livelihoods are less disrupted by future shocks and stresses.
+By strengthening their resilience to disasters, their lives and livelihoods are less disrupted by future shocks and stresses.

-At the community level, we work with local groups and organizations to become more economically productive, with climate-smart agricultural approaches and technologies, access to markets and financial services like savings, credit and cash where appropriate and needed.
+services like savings and lending, and other forms of cash services.
 We support communities in becoming more resilient to shocks, stewarding their environments in ways that increase agricultural sustainability and reduce the risks of disaster.

-At the systemic level, we influence structural changes to promote fair resource ownership and management practices, sustainable employment opportunities, inclusive market systems and positive social and gender norms, creating pathways for women’s economic empowerment.
+At the systemic level, we influence structural changes to promote fair resource ownership and

 ...